 - Nutrigenomix genetic testing.
 Analyses 45 nutrition-related genes.
 Our dietitian will collect a saliva sample using the Nutrigenomix genetic testing kit.
 This is then sent off to the Nutrigenomix laboratory where they analyse the sample and provide a written report of your results, which is explained to you in detail by your dietitian.

 - MyDNA.
 Is an Australian DNA testing company that analyses 7 nutrition-related genes.
 These test kits are available to purchase from our clinic.
 You collect your own sample using the MyDNA test kit, which is then sent off to the Melbourne laboratory for analysis.
 MyDNA then provides a written report of your results which only you can access.
 If you need help implementing dietary changes based on your results, our dietitian can provide you with additional support and practical recommendations.

 WHAT ARE THE BENEFITS?

-Knowing how specific genes can affect how you respond to different dietary components helps you to use nutrition to it’s fullest potential to prevent, manage or improve various health issues and chronic disease.
-This kind of testing does certainly not dismiss or contradict our Australian Dietary Guidelines, but the ‘one size fits all’ approach of these guidelines does not benefit everyone to their full potential.
-Genetic testing through Nutrigenomix will help transform the recommendations in the Australian Dietary Guidelines into more specific advice on the amounts of protein, fats, vitamins, minerals and other dietary components you should be consuming in order to optimise your health and wellbeing and reduce your risk of developing certain diseases.
+Knowing how specific genes can affect your response to different dietary components helps you to use nutrition to it’s fullest potential to prevent, manage or improve various health issues and chronic disease.
+This kind of testing does certainly not dismiss or contradict our Australian Dietary Guidelines.
+Rather, it can be used as a supplement to help transform the recommendations in the Guidelines into more specific advice on the amounts of protein, fats, vitamins, minerals and other dietary components you should be consuming in order to optimise your health and well-being.

-Recent research has also shown that giving people information about their genes can further motivate them to adopt healthier dietary habits.
+Research has shown that giving people this kind of information about their genes can motivate them to adopt healthier dietary habits.